Mookie Betts Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- Braves pitchers combine to give up 141 home runs (1.1 per game), the second-fewest in the league.
+- The Braves give up the second-fewest home runs in baseball (141 total, one per game).

-- His most recent time out came on Tuesday against the Colorado Rockies, when the righty went six innings, surrendering four earned runs while allowing eight hits.
+- His last time out came on Wednesday against the Colorado Rockies, when the righty threw six innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.